NationalSecurityAgency/datawave/services/accumulo-service/README.md

    config, authorization, and audit services.

-   * The authorization service should be launched with the `mock` profile to leverage test PKI and user configs.
+   * The authorization service should be launched with the `mock` profile to leverage test PKI materials and associated user configuration (see [authorization-mock.yml][auth-mock-yml]).

-2. Launch the accumulo service as follows, with the `remoteauth` profile to enable client cert authentication, and with the `mock` profile to utilize an in-memory Accumulo instance containing test data...
+2. Launch this service as follows, with the `remoteauth` profile to enable client cert authentication, and with the `mock` profile to utilize an in-memory Accumulo instance containing some test data...

    ```
    cd datawave/services